Imesh7/session_handler_app/README.md

-Mockoon mock data file to create a internal server & routes
+export below json data to the mockoon to get the envoirnment & routes

 ```json